waldekmastykarz/ht23-365LicenseMonitor/README.md

 - Graph SDK
 - Azure Static Web Apps

+Packages:
+- WebAssembly
+- Microsoft.Graph
+- Blazored.LocalStorage
+- MudBlazor

 ## Screenshots

 ![App Screenshot](https://cloudrun.co.uk/wp-content/uploads/2023/03/license_monitor.png)

 ## Installation

-No install required, it's a web app!
+No installation is required, it's a web app!

 Either build the app from this repo, or you can just run the published app from https://365licensemonitor.app.cloudrun.io/.
 No installation is required, however you can install it as a web app, by clicking the install icon in the address bar.

+You will need to grant access to your tenant - tick the box to Consent as a global admin the first time you run it.

 If you have access to multiple tenants, it is suggested that you create a browser profile for each 365 tenant that you have access to, in order to avoid issues with being signed into the wrong account.
 Then install the app under each profile - it will only show in your list of apps once, but you can switch between tenants in the app.

 ## Testing in a demo tenant

 If you are using a Sandbox tenant, there is only one included license (Microsoft 365 E5 Developer) so it won't be very interesting, so if testing in a Sandbox you can add some trial licenses: